lancedb/vectordb-recipes/applications/Healthcare_chatbot/README.md

 ## Key Features
 ### Language Model:
-Im using openeai llm model but you can try OpenBioLLM-Llama3 or medical specific llm model.
+For demo purpose  here we are using openeai llm model. but you can try OpenBioLLM-Llama3 or medical-specific llm model.

 To utilize OpenBioLLM-Llama3 .download model in the local system & pass the path of it link for downloading ggmf version moedl https://huggingface.co/PrunaAI/OpenBioLLM-Llama3-8B-GGUF-smashed